Have you been Charged with Aggravated Assault in Georgia?

 But it was my parents: Sometimes people are under the misconception that you cannot be charged with a crime against your parents.
 However, this is not true.
 If you placed your parents in reasonable apprehension of immediately receiving an injury and you had the intent to commit a crime or used a weapon, then you would most likely be convicted of aggravated assault.

 Having knowledgeable representation is of up the utmost importance when facing a criminal charge.
-Your Georgia Assault Attorney will investigate all the details surrounding your case and evaluate your options.
+Your Georgia Aggravated Assault Attorney will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of Aggravated Assault Attorneys will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of Aggravated Assault Lawyers in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.